-Dame Judi Dench and Ben Whishart star in the next instalment of the Michael Grandage season.
-Peter and Alice is about the meeting of two of literature’s most famed muses: the original Peter Pan and the original Alice.
+Dame Judi Dench and Ben Whishart starred in the Michael Grandage season’s Peter and Alice about the meeting of two of literature’s most famed muses: the original Peter Pan and the original Alice.

-With an intriguing twist on two well loved stories, Peter and Alice theatre breaks will now be available at the Noel Coward Theatre, London until 01 June 2013.
+With an intriguing twist on two well loved stories, Peter and Alice theatre breaks will now be available at the Noel Coward Theatre, London.